Core Theme 1: Learning Environment

 As the only academic health center in Oregon, OHSU strives to achieve the diversity reflected in the state today and anticipate demographic projections for tomorrow.
 A diverse workforce is needed to address the needs of increasingly complex patient populations and communities.
 Encouraging more students to pursue sciences in high school and college, especially minority students who tend to be underrepresented, is critical to achieving improved population health in Oregon while maintaining a steady pipeline for future health care professionals and scientists.

-Objective 1.2: Provide a supportive learning and work environment for diverse students, faculty and staff.
+Objective 1.2: Provide a supportive, diverse, and inclusive learning and work environment for students, faculty and staff.

 1.2.1 Percentage of students that are satisfied with OHSU climate for diversity and inclusion.